An attorney’s insight into the Nice system, or as we like to call it, a two-dimensional system in a three-dimensional world!

 Take time to get your head around this set of changes as one thing you can count on is that there will be more coming next year.

 This excerpt was taken from our recent webinar From SaaS to Cannabis.
 Nice Classification tips from attorneys who’ve been there.
 Alan also offers some tips around navigating the system and drafting the perfect specification.
-Watch the recording here.
+Sign up free to watch the recording.